KTK69/RecruitCRM-/README.md

 ---

-*Built with ❤️ using Next.js, React, and Tailwind CSS*
+*Built with ❤️ using Next.js, and Tailwind CSS*